Animal Crackers (comic strip): Publication history

-Roger Bollen drew the strip through 1994, and then Fred Wagner took over until his death in 2016.
+Roger Bollen is the creator the strip and did it from 1967 to 1994, and then Fred Wagner took over until his death in 2016.
 The strip is now drawn by long-time Animal Crackers writer, Mike Osbun.
 It features a group of animals who live in a fictional jungle called Freeborn.
 This strip was adapted into a Canadian animated television series in 1997.